 How to pack in language practice

-It may sound like common sense to familiarise yourself with the local language , but not all travellers are prepared.
-Our 2017 survey found many travellers actually increase their learning after they return from a trip.
+It may sound like common sense to familiarize yourself with the local language , but not all travelers are prepared.
+Our 2017 survey found many travelers actually increase their learning after they return from a trip.
 Learners were so inspired by their travels, imagine how much more they could have enjoyed their trip with some language skills under their belt!

 So, to avoid missing out, and to get ahead of the pack, our advice is to start early!
 Set a daily goal and stick to it.